matthewjhenry/matthewjhenry.github.io/_pages/about.md

 # In Prep

 **Henry, M.** and G.K.
 Vallis and others: State-dependence on the equilibrium climate sensitivity in a clear-sky GCM.
-Preprint coming soon.
+[Preprint](https://essopenarchive.org/doi/full/10.22541/essoar.168332210.06249553/v1).

 **Henry, M.** and J. Haywood and others: Model comparison of ARISE-SAI-1.5 Simulations Using UKESM1 and CESM2.
 Preprint coming soon.
 [Recording of XCS Seminar.](https://www.youtube.com/watch?v=NKqp58g3EPw)